 - Free pizza if more than half the household is present

-The $CORE program is coming to the University of Oregon campus in Fall 2012!
-This program was championed by business school student James Walton whose grant proposal was funded by EWEB.
-Supported by the Office Sustainability, the program provides a free peer-to-peer energy auditing service to UO students living in off-campus housing.
-Student energy educators will help off-campus households save money on their energy bills by providing them with the materials and information they need.
+$CORE provides a free peer-to-peer energy assessment service to UO students living off-campus.
+Student Energy Educators will help households save money on their utility bills and reduce their carbon footprint by providing materials and information needed to lower energy use.
 If you are a student living in Eugene, sign up for an energy assessment today!

-Two trained UO student energy auditors will perform the hour long energy assessment scheduled at your convenience.
+Two trained Energy Educators will perform the hour-long energy assessment scheduled at your convenience.
 During this hour the team will install energy saving devices such as energy efficient CFL light bulbs, weather-stripping, sink aerators, pipe insulation and low-flow showerheads--all installed free of charge.
-While one technician is busy with the installs, the other will discuss specific ways that you and your roommates can save money on your energy bills.
+While one technician is busy with the installs, the other will discuss specific ways that you and your roommates can lower your energy use.